How do you tell a story in as few words — or letters — as possible? By creating a monogram logo!

 Less is more when it comes to the creation of monogram logos.
-Limit the number of colors and use no more than two to make the letters of your monogram stand strong.
+Limit the number of color combinations and use no more than two to make the letters of your monogram stand strong.

 Black tends to be a popular logo color, especially in the fashion industry, because it’s both versatile and minimal.
 Paired with white, it’s ideal for working with inverse variations.

 The jewelry brand Mejuri opted for a dainty (like their products) “M” monogram enclosed in a circle container in black.
 The brand also uses a gold logo color variation in some of its marketing materials.

 4. Experiment with shape and layout

-Sure, monogram logos consist of only letters for the most part, but shape does play a significant role in their overall design — it comes down to the layout of the letters used in a monogram.
+Sure, monogram logos consist of only letters for the most part, but the shape does play a significant role in their overall design.
+It comes down to the layout of the letters used in a monogram.

 Most common is a horizontal layout with overlapping letters, falling into a traditional rectangle shape.
 Luxury fashion brand Yves Saint Laurent strayed away from this by arranging the initials “YSL” overlapped in a vertical orientation.